MelieTalaron/tp_ngs_single_cell/README.md

 1. Create a new folder **"data"** (if not pre-existing)
 2. Create a subfolder **"fastqc_sorting"** (if not pre-existing)
 3. Generate a FAST-qc report and *.zip* for each run of the raw sequence data from **"sra_data"** in **"fastqc_sorting"**
-   /!\ The current script performs only on the 10 firsts
+   /!\ The current script performs only on the 10 first srr

->*The quality evaluation was performed on a sample of 10 first SRR*
+>*The quality evaluation was performed with ``fastq-dump`` v.0.11.8 on a sample of 10 first SRR*

 ## Clean the data